ajesler/blokus/Readme.md

 ##### Alternative Scoring

 One point for each board square covered, +15 if all pieces used. +5 if last piece player placed was the 1 square piece.
+(Max = 109?)

 ### Model Design